Ebook Sales Down: A New Masquerade?

 Because, Amazon sells not only digital versions of paper books, but also books that only come out digital (and do not necessarily have associated ISBN numbers).

-These sales are therefore practically impossible to track down by the various studies since Amazon does not communicate on sales volumes.
+These sales are therefore practically impossible to track down by the various studies since Amazon does not communicate sales volumes.

 3-A book Market Worn by Coloring